Immigration judge applicant says Trump administration blocked her over politics

 House Democrats also were not satisfied by the Justice Department's letter, saying the agency still had not produced the documents they originally sought in their investigation.

 "The Department of Justice's response to our inquiry provides further evidence—in additional examples of delayed appointments—that the Trump Administration may have delayed multiple immigration judge appointments for political reasons," said Democratic Reps.
-Elijah Cummings, Lloyd Doggett, Joaquin Castro and Don Beyer, in a statement.
+Elijah Cummings and Lloyd Doggett in a statement.
 "Only after we made this issue public and requested an Inspector General review did the department finally end some of these delays and appoint six of those judges."

 Like the other individuals who suspected political motivations in their rejections, Lay believes her resume and application would instantly come across as pro-immigrant -- fair or not.
 She has spent decades working on asylum policy, especially the types of issues Sessions recently rolled back with a decision to not consider victims of domestic violence or gang-related crime eligible for asylum.
 Inside the government, USCIS is perceived as the most pro-immigrant of the immigration agencies, being the agency that bestows visas and citizenship on immigrants.

-Note: CORRECTION: This story has been updated to reflect that Democratic Reps.
-Elijah Cummings and Lloyd Doggett issued a statement to the Department of Justice.